bitwarden/help/_articles/send/send-cli.md

 bw send get [options] <id / string>
 ```

+If you create a Send in another Bitwarden application while this session is still active, use the `bw sync` command to pull recent sends.
+For more information, refer to our [CLI documentation]({% link _articles/miscellaneous/cli.md %}).

 **Options:**

 - Use `--text` to output only the text contents of a text Send.